dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

  3. Then rerun the routine at SYSTEM mode, but instead of mismatching do matching (using the addresses in the array).

-#### other extensions

-Missing a bunch:
-  1. do random switching.
-  2. copy the stack in and out on cswitch so you can run multiple routines at the same location (and get the same hashes).